nyped/dotfiles/README.md

 ## boot manager

 - install `refind` from your package manager.
+A nice looking theme [here] (https://github.com/EvanPurkhiser/rEFInd-minimal)

 ## fan daemon

 - install `macfanctld` from your package manager.
-In arch, you have to create a service that runs the daemon at each boot
+In arch, you have to create a service that runs the daemon at each boot.

 ## gnome configs